How is it used?

 When is it requested?

-A physician usually requests an ESR test (along with others) to evaluate a patient who has that suggest or , such as headaches, neck or shoulder pain, pelvic pain, anaemia, unexplained weight loss and stiffness.
+A physician usually requests an ESR test (along with other tests) to evaluate a patient who has that suggest or , such as headaches, neck or shoulder pain, pelvic pain, anaemia, unexplained weight loss and stiffness.
 There are many other conditions that can result in a temporary or sustained elevation in the ESR and some that will cause a decrease.